 Number 9 – Lost in America

 Albert Brooks’ paean to 80’s yuppiedom set on a road trip across the U.S. hilariously captures the fantasy of “dropping out” of society and rambling in a motor home.
-The dream is to find themselves (couldn’t be more yuppie than that) while they “touch Indians, see the mountains and the prairies and all the rest of that song” – not a unique fantasy at all but one many have had when they’ve dreamt of the open road.
+The dream is to find themselves (couldn’t be more yuppie than that) while they “touch Indians, see the mountains and the prairies and all the rest of that song” – not a unique fantasy at all but one many have had when they’ve dream of the open road.

 Watching this corporate couple’s precipitous decline as they gamble away all of their money in Vegas (the “breaking the nest egg” rant is classic) and end up scrambling for minimum wage jobs in a Podunk town just to keep afloat is highly entertaining.
 What makes it great is their whole new conception of the world (from cartoonish and one-dimensional to one that has much more to do with the real world) – that, my friends, is the essence of a truly great road trip movie.